Preventing Learning Stagnation in PPO by Scaling to 1 Million Parallel Environments: Understanding PPO's Outer Loop

-We consider two ways to control regularization: either altering the center of mass of the proximal policy in PPO-EWMA (controlling how old the policy is we regularize towards) or changing PPO's clipping $\epsilon$ parameter.
-As shown in \cref{fig:epsilons_causes_plateaus_both}, weak regularization (either via a high $\epsilon$ or low COM) leads to premature plateaus, whereas overly strong regularization (low $\epsilon$ or high COM) leads to slow learning relative to the available environment sample budget.
+We consider two ways to control regularisation: either altering the center of mass of the proximal policy in PPO-EWMA (controlling how old the policy is we regularise towards) or changing PPO's clipping $\epsilon$ parameter.
+As shown in \cref{fig:epsilons_causes_plateaus_both}, weak regularisation (either via a high $\epsilon$ or low COM) leads to premature plateaus, whereas overly strong regularisation (low $\epsilon$ or high COM) leads to slow learning relative to the available environment sample budget.

 \FloatBarrier